BenSouchet/wolf3d/README.md

 </tr>
 </tbody>
 </table>

 ## Contact & contribute

-If you want to contact me, or fix / improve Fractol, just send me a mail at **bsouchet@student.42.fr**
+If you want to contact me, or fix / improve this project, just send me a mail at **bsouchet@student.42.fr**